 The type of Over Head Equipment installed on main line of the section is of the simple polygonal with swivelling brackets having tensions in the conductors regulated automatically.
 The tension in the catenary and contact wire is kept as 1000 kgf each.
 The contact wire has been given a presage of 103mm for a span of 72m (suitably reduced for smaller spans).
 On secondary lines and yards the Over Head Equipment is of fixed type and unregulated.
 The contact wire is grooved hard drawn copper with 107 sq. mm cross section supported by means of copper droppers from catenary which is standard (19.210mm) with 65mm cross section made up of cadmium copper having 80% conductivity.
-The maximum wind pressure for design of masts and foundation has been taken as 112.5 kg/sqm. maximum span adopted on main lines is 63 m.
+The maximum wind pressure for design of masts and foundation has been taken -----kg/sqm.
+Maximum span adopted on main lines is 63m.
 The Over Head Equipment has been designed for a maximum speed of 160 km/h.